 - Information about Biogen’s relapsing MS treatment options

 Is additional injection training available for patients taking high-dose, low-frequency PLEGRIDY?

 Whether your patients are just starting treatment or have been on treatment for a while, Nurse Educators are available by phone 24/7 to provide extra support and to answer their questions.
-The Above MS program from Biogen provides additional injection training with a nurse visit to their home for people taking an injectable Biogen treatment.
+The Above MS program from Biogen provides additional injection training for people taking an injectable Biogen treatment.
 This may include a Nurse Educator visiting your home (if needed).
 Nurse Educators are also available by phone 24 hours a day, 7 days a week, regardless of which Biogen relapsing MS treatment they take.
 They can be reached by calling 1-800-456-2255.
 Support is available in Spanish.